Camden Fort Meagher: History

 The headland known as Ram's Head overlooks the entrance to Cork Harbour – one of the world's largest natural harbours, and historically of strategic defensive and naval importance to Ireland and the region.
 The first harbour defences built at Ram's Head date from 1550 and were originally known as James' Battery.
 This fortification was extended in 1600, but fell into disuse after the Nine Years' War.
 The fort was reinforced in 1690 to defend Cork Harbour during the Williamite War in Ireland, but a party secretly came ashore and took the fort in an overland assault.
-The ports at Cork and Kinsale were later captured by forces under John Churchill, 1st Duke of Marlborough, a Williamite commander.
+The ports at Cork and Kinsale were later captured by forces under John Churchill, 1st Earl of Marlborough (later created, in 1702, the 1st Duke of Marlborough), a Williamite commander.

 By the Napoleonic War (1779) the defences were known as the Ram's Head Battery, and upgraded and remodelled to complement other installations at Haulbowline, Spike Island (Fort Westmoreland/Mitchell) and Whitegate (Fort Carlisle/Davis).
-In 1795 these fortifications were named Fort Camden in honour of John Pratt, 1st Marquess Camden, then Lord Lieutenant of Ireland.
+In 1795 these fortifications were named Fort Camden in honour of John Pratt, 2nd Earl Camden, then Lord Lieutenant of Ireland.

 By the 1830s, Fort Camden had been reduced to a token force, and the fort was briefly repurposed as a prison.
 However, a Royal Commission in the 1850s gave renewed consideration to the strategic importance of the harbour, and proposed enhancements to landward defences and seaward gun batteries.
 This construction work started in 1861, using convict, military and civilian labour.
 The fort was extended during these works, with many of the site's structures being constructed underground.
 The current structures of the fort are attributable primarily to these works.